nuxt-hub/core/docs/content/docs/2.features/2.cache/setup.md

 ---
-title: Cache Pages, API & Functions navigation.title: Cache
+title: Setup
-description: Speed up Nuxt by caching pages, API routes and functions.
+description: Configure caching in your Nuxt application, including setup for pages, API routes, and serverless functions to improve performance and reduce load.
 ---

 NuxtHub Cache automatically configures [Nitro's cache storage](https://nitro.build/guide/cache#customize-cache-storage).
 It allows you to cache API routes, server functions, and pages in your application.